logancyang/obsidian-copilot/README.md

 - No repetitive login.
 Use your own API key (stored locally).
 - No monthly fee.
 Pay only for what you use.
 - Model selection of GPT-3.5 and GPT-4.
-- No need to buy ChatGPT Plus to use GPT-4 if you have API access.
+- No need to buy ChatGPT Plus to use GPT-4 **if you have API access**.
 - No usage cap for GPT-4 like ChatGPT Plus.
 - One-click copying any message as markdown.
 - One-click saving the entire conversation as a note.